The relation between Block shear and coped beams.

 What are the Coped beams?

-The cut is made to support the secondary beam on the top of the flange of the main beam, so a part of both of the web and flange was cut, let us examine the forces the section needs reinforcement, to increase Sx, the bending section modulus of the beam.
+The cut is made to support the secondary beam on the top of the flange of the main beam, so a part of both the web and flange was cut,

 After the cut of the section, it is reduced into a T section, as shown above, so the reinforcement needed is done by using two plates at each side of the web of the T section.

 In the next section, in part b, the top flange cope, where the cut is made in the flange, and includes an angle to connect the secondary beam to the main beam, where the cut is only done for the top flange.
-In the next sketch part c, the cut is done for the upper and lower flange of the secondary beam, coped at both flanges.
-The section of the beam is large and due to the large reaction, plenty of bolts are to be used.

-The code specifies different shapes with different names, as we are going to see.
-A beam cope is defined as the removal part of the beam web and flange, here a cut for both flange and web is made.
+A beam cope is defined as the removal part of the beam web and flange; here, a cut is made for both the flange and the web.

 Cases where UBS=1